 After the main afternoon airshow aerobatic acts conclude, you can do one of two things.
-You can go to the car park and wait in long lines to get out of the lot or you can make you way to the Ultralight Area / Lightplane Area / or Paradise City and catch the evening STOL comps.
-When they’re over the car parks are moving better and you won’t waste time sitting in line.
+You can go to the car park and wait in long lines to get out of the lot or you can make your way to the Ultralight Area / Lightplane Area / or Paradise City and catch the evening STOL comps.
+When they’re done competing, the car parks are moving better and you’ll waste less time sitting in line.

 STOL comps were planned every evening of Sun ‘n Fun but 20 mile per hour winds blowing 90° cross to the runway over a nearby line of tress was a bit much for many competitors.
 For two days, we’ve had limited flying in Paradise City.

 By now, many readers may know the name Steve Henry, who has wowed crowds with his 300 horsepower Yamaha conversion engine on his highly modified Just Highlander.
 All these aircraft take off in surprisingly short spaces (50 feet is possible) but Steve’s purpose-built aircraft fairly leaps off the ground.
 It almost looks unreal.

 Unfortunately Steve broke an axle and ended up on his nose in Wednesdays gusty conditions.
 Damage was reasonably minor — an advantage of landing so slowly perhaps — and he should be back in action soon.

 His is not the only aircraft designed specifically to win STOL comps.